IRNAS/bio-labware-review/bio-labware-review_instructions.md

 - Available DIY resources

   Here, the actual DIY resources are reviewed.
-Ephasize on the currently most developed projects (if any), their specifications, cost (if known) and applicability.
+Emphasize on the currently most developed projects (if any), their specifications, cost (if known) and applicability.

 - Is DIY good enough and reasonable?